evanlitz/CodingAgentTests/README.md

 3. Make your changes
 4. Ensure the code compiles without errors (`npm run build`)
 5. Ensure all tests pass (`npm test`)
+6. Ensure linting passes (`npm run lint:check`)
-6. Add tests for any new functionality
+7. Add tests for any new functionality
-7. Commit your changes (`git commit -m 'Add some amazing feature'`)
+8. Commit your changes (`git commit -m 'Add some amazing feature'`)
-8. Push to the branch (`git push origin feature/amazing-feature`)
+9. Push to the branch (`git push origin feature/amazing-feature`)
-9. Open a Pull Request
+10. Open a Pull Request

+Pull requests will automatically trigger CI/CD workflows that must pass before merging.

+For detailed contribution guidelines, see the Pull Request template.

 ## 📄 License